-In 2014, ISCHS was also acclaimed nationally for the second consecutive year by top national publications.
-US News and World Report ranked the school as the 24th top high school overall in the nation, 5th best charter high school in the nation, and 4th best high school in the state of Florida.
-ISCHS was also recognized once again as one of "America's Top High Schools" by the Daily Beast for its effectiveness in producing college-ready graduates.
+This past year, ISCHS was designated a Blue Ribbon School by the U.S. Department of Education.
+This award recognizes public and private schools for their overall academic excellence or for progress in closing achievement gaps, demonstrating that all students can achieve at high levels.
+In addition, ISCHS was acclaimed nationally for the fourth consecutive year by top national publications such as U.S. News and World Report, which ranked the school as the 21st top high school overall in the nation, 7th best charter high school in the nation, and the 3rd best high school in the state of Florida.
+ISCHS was also recognized once again by the Daily Beast as one of "America's Top High Schools."
+The Daily Beast ranks schools based on their effectiveness in producing college-ready graduates.

-International Studies Charter High School opened in 2004 in partnership with the Spanish, Italian, and French Embassies for students interested in pursuing an International Studies education in Spanish, French, or Italian.
+ISCHS opened in 2004 in partnership with the Spanish, Italian, and French Embassies for students interested in pursuing an International Studies education in Spanish, French, or Italian.
 In addition to the high school graduation requirements, the rigorous program requires students to take several courses immersed in the language of their choice.
 ISCHS also offers the Advanced Placement International Diploma (APID), a globally recognized certificate for outstanding academic excellence, where classes are taken in one of the foreign languages students are required to take a minimum of five AP courses and pass each exam.